-The Children's Health Insurance Program (CHIP) is a partnership between Pennsylvania and the Federal Government that provides health coverage to uninsured children whose families earn too much to qualify for Medicaid but too little to afford private coverage.
+The Children's Health Insurance Program (CHIP) provides health coverage to nearly eight million children and families with incomes too high to qualify for Medicaid, but can't afford private coverage.

 Your Next StepsThe following information will lead you to the next steps to apply for this benefit.

 Application ProcessTo apply online, please visit the Pennsylvania COMPASS online application for health and human services.

 For additional application information, visit the Apply Online With COMPASS page.
 You will be able to download an application form directly from the site.

 You may also find out if you qualify through the Marketplace application.